friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

     at the location indicated.

        4: ages = {'Alice'=22, 'Bob'=24}
-                         ^
+                  ^^^^^^^

+    You wrote an expression like

+        'Alice' = variable_name
+    where `'Alice'`, on the left-hand side of the equal sign, is or includes an actual object of type `str` and is not simply the name of a variable.

+    You can only assign objects to identifiers (variable names).

-    It is possible that you used an equal sign `=` instead of a colon `:` to assign values to keys in a dict before or at the position indicated by ^.
+    It is possible that you used an equal sign `=` instead of a colon `:` to assign values to keys in a dict.

 (117) Parens around multiple exceptions